-Secure manuscript tracking on the Web and via email.
+Secure manuscript tracking on the Web.
 Authors can track their manuscripts through the AMS journal production process using the personal AMS ID and Article ID printed in the upper right-hand corner of the Consent to Publish form sent to each author who publishes in AMS journals.
-Access to the tracking system is available from www.ams.org/mstrack/ or via email sent to mstrack-query@ams.org.
-To access by email, on the subject line of the message simply enter the AMS ID and Article ID.
-To track more than one manuscript by email, choose one of the Article IDs and enter the AMS ID and the Article ID followed by the word all on the subject line.
+Access to the tracking system is available from www.ams.org/mstrack/.
 An explanation of each production step is provided on the web through links from the manuscript tracking screen.
 Questions can be sent to mcom-query@ams.org.